datacommonsorg/mixer/docs/custom_mixer.md

 ## Deployment

-* Remove all the .mcf files from [mapping](../deploy/mapping) directory and add the custom template MCF files created above in that directory.
+* Add the custom template MCF to [mapping.mcf](../deploy/overlays/custom/mapping.mcf).

-* Change the mapping customization [file](../deploy/mapping/kustomization.yaml)
-  to use the custom MCF files.

-* Update the bigquery version [file](../deploy/storage/bigquery.version) to use the custom dataset.
+* Update the bigquery version [file](../deploy/overlays/custom/bigquery.version) to use the custom dataset.

 * Deploy mixer to GKE